How to Prepare for a HurricaneBuilding a Crisis Response Network

-The purpose of this post is to share a few of the biggest and most basic lessons about how to prepare for a hurricane with community response networks before, during and after a hurricane strikes.
+The purpose of this post is to share a few of the biggest and most basic lessons about how to prepare for a hurricane with Crisis Response networks before, during and after a hurricane strikes.

 If your community already has a response team, you can get the Beacon emergency dispatch platform up and running yourself in less than 30 minutes by clicking here: